roytang/blog/content/posts/2017/06/grand-prix-manila-2017.md

 [<img class="size-full wp-image-2010" src="http://roytang.net/wp-content/uploads/2017/06/I_guess_my_chaos_sealed_pool_was_okay__mtg__gpmanila.jpg" alt="" width="720" height="720" srcset="https://roytang.net/wp-content/uploads/2017/06/I_guess_my_chaos_sealed_pool_was_okay__mtg__gpmanila.jpg 720w, https://roytang.net/wp-content/uploads/2017/06/I_guess_my_chaos_sealed_pool_was_okay__mtg__gpmanila-150x150.jpg 150w, https://roytang.net/wp-content/uploads/2017/06/I_guess_my_chaos_sealed_pool_was_okay__mtg__gpmanila-300x300.jpg 300w" sizes="(max-width: 720px) 100vw, 720px" />][4]<figcaption class="wp-caption-text">(No, I didnt dare play or shuffle the FOW)</figcaption></figure>

 My pool was kinda light on removal, but I had like a Llanowar Elf and some basic land search and three signets, so I decided to just ramp into some Eldrazi!
-A number of people were shocked that I decided to run the Ulamog, and a friend even told me I&'d never be able to cast it.
+A number of people were shocked that I decided to run the Ulamog, and a friend even told me I'd never be able to cast it.
 I sent him a picture of that Ulamog ready to attack for lethal on the first game in the first round.

 I went 3-2 with my pool.
-My losses were to a Deadeye Navigator (that guy is a nightmare to get rid of) and to a deck that was almost entirely removal (I died to a Control Magic&'ed Benthic Infiltrator.
+My losses were to a Deadeye Navigator (that guy is a nightmare to get rid of) and to a deck that was almost entirely removal (I died to a Control Magic'ed Benthic Infiltrator.
 More like InfilTRAITOR amirite?).
 Not bad.
 I won enough points to split a box with some guys, and the FOW/ Ulamog meant I came out ahead value-wise.
-The sad thing about these events is that they&'re among the last to finish, so the prize wall is kinda cleared out by then and we weren&'t able to get a Kaladesh box, had to settle for Amonkhet.<figure id="attachment_2011" style="width: 720px" class="wp-caption aligncenter">
+The sad thing about these events is that they're among the last to finish, so the prize wall is kinda cleared out by then and we weren't able to get a Kaladesh box, had to settle for Amonkhet.<figure id="attachment_2011" style="width: 720px" class="wp-caption aligncenter">

 [<img class="size-full wp-image-2011" src="http://roytang.net/wp-content/uploads/2017/06/gpmanila_loot._Maybe_next_time_I_should_stick_to_side_events_lol__mtg.jpg" alt="" width="720" height="720" srcset="https://roytang.net/wp-content/uploads/2017/06/gpmanila_loot._Maybe_next_time_I_should_stick_to_side_events_lol__mtg.jpg 720w, https://roytang.net/wp-content/uploads/2017/06/gpmanila_loot._Maybe_next_time_I_should_stick_to_side_events_lol__mtg-150x150.jpg 150w, https://roytang.net/wp-content/uploads/2017/06/gpmanila_loot._Maybe_next_time_I_should_stick_to_side_events_lol__mtg-300x300.jpg 300w" sizes="(max-width: 720px) 100vw, 720px" />][5]<figcaption class="wp-caption-text">GP Manila Loot</figcaption></figure>

 Competitively the GP was a bust for me, but at least I came away with some swag and some packs.
-I&'m also planning to attend GP Singapore in December this year, and that&'s Sealed/Draft so hopefully I do better there.
+I'm also planning to attend GP Singapore in December this year, and that's Sealed/Draft so hopefully I do better there.
 Until then, thanks for reading!

  [1]: http://roytang.net/wp-content/uploads/2017/06/content_ulamog__ceaseless1.jpg
  [2]: http://roytang.net/2015/02/grand-prix-manila-2015/